 High quality teaching; tailored to meet the needs of the learners in each class, and immediate intervention to address gaps in learning where necessary.

-Resilient learners with Growth Mindsets and a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.
+Resilient learners with a ‘We Can’ attitude to Mathematics, whatever their previous level of attainment.

 High-quality questioning and responsive teaching techniques to explore children’s understanding and develop it further.

 Use of misconceptions to further understanding of key concepts.